ribeiromathias/ribeiromathias/README.md

 I like solving problems and builting websites with the best possible usability.
 Always open to new challenges and ready to face changes.

-### 🌍 "O importante é não parar de questionar.
-A curiosidade tem a sua própria razão para existir." 🧠
+### 🌍 "The important thing is not to stop questioning.
+Curiosity has its own reason for existing." 🧠

 - 📍 From Bahia living in Rio de Janeiro
 - 💻 FullStack Developer at [Le Wagon](https://www.lewagon.com/)